glbala87/ELLA_tool/docs/manual/evidence-sections.md

 This section displays other, previously classified variants within a predefined, genomic distance from the selected variant.
 Click on the link to open the other variant evaluation in a new tab.

+If there are more than a preset max number of variants (e.g., 10), only the closest variants are shown.

 ## Frequency

 This section displays population frequencies reported in external or internal datasets (if any).
 Note that variants with a population frequency exceeding the threshold for ACMG criterion BA1 have already been [filtered out](/manual/top-bar.html#excluded-variants).